Pranavreddyedula/DreamAnalyzer_Project/README.md

 # DreamAnalyzer_Project
-ChatGPT said:

-Absolutely! 🔥
-Here is a professional and clean README.md for your GitHub repository.
-You can copy-paste this directly into a file named:

-📄 README.md
-inside your DreamAnalyzer_Project GitHub repo.

 🧠 AI-Based Dream Analyzer using NLP & Deep Learning
 🌙 Understand Your Dreams with AI | Final Year B.Tech Project (CSE) 📌 Project Overview